- The course web (you are looking at it) has course information and content. New material will be announced on Canvas.

 Restricted Information via Canvas Files and Pages.
 If something is restricted (limited to use by the class), it will be placed on Canvas, not on the open web.
 Please do not share restricted materials outside of class.

 Communicate with the course staff via Piazza.
 Send us a private message on Piazza as the preferred way to communicate with us.
 We prefer this to email.
 It has the advantage that two of us read it, so you will get a quicker response. (even if its because the TA sees message and alerts the Professor of the urgency).
 It also helps us, because it logs all class traffic in one place.
 If something is personal, it is OK to send email.

-Consulting hours will use Blackboard Collaborate Ultra.
-If you come to consulting hours, it will be help on BBCU.
-Please use the Sign Up for Assistance to register (preferably before you join the BBCU session).
-The Professor’s office hours will use Zoom.
+Consulting hours will be in person and via Zoom.
+We will support both in-person and online help from the staff.
+See Consulting Hours.
+Please use the Consulting Assistance Form to register (preferably before you join the BBCU session).
 Remember, regrade requests happen via the form (see Regrade Policy).

 Consulting and Office Hours